Commercial Property Disputes

 Osbornes has been helping landlords and tenants resolve their disputes for many years.
 If you want to rapidly resolve a commercial lease dispute in your favour, contact our team of experts today.

-What is the best way to resolve a commercial landlord and tenant dispute?
+What is the best way to resolve a commercial property dispute?

 The starting point is getting in touch with the other side and talking the problem through.
 We can often resolve a simple commercial lease dispute with a single letter that summarises the claim and the action the other party needs to take.
 For more complex disputes, we might recommend the use of mediation or arbitration, depending on the value and circumstances of the case.